Skip to main content

 Albertina Roca

-Connoisseurs love it, but there are many foodies that blanch at the idea of eating caviar.
-And while it’s normal to balk at the idea, it tastes nothing like what one would imagine fish eggs to taste like.
+Connoisseurs love it, but many foodies blanch at the idea of eating caviar.
+While it’s normal to balk at the idea, these fish eggs taste, well, nothing like you would expect!
 So, what does caviar taste like?
-The answer is simple — delicious! — but it's also complicated.
+The answer is simple—delicious!—but it's also complicated.

-This delicacy comes from a fish, it is NOT (or shouldn’t be) super fishy.
-It will always have a mild fishiness and slight saltiness, but the taste of caviar is more like ocean water, rather than in-your-face fish.
-This of course depends on the quality of the product, but the best kind is mild and fresh, with no pronounced intensity, and rather a buttery richness that is wholly unexpected.
+This delicacy comes from a fish, yet it is not (and shouldn’t be) overly fishy.
+It will always have a mild fishiness and slight saltiness, but the taste of caviar is more like ocean water rather than an in-your-face fish flavor.
+This, of course, depends on the quality of the product.
+The best kind has mild and fresh first impressions, with no pronounced intensity, and rather a buttery richness that is wholly unexpected.
 If it’s very fishy and very salty, then it’s not great quality.

 It also has a wonderful texture.
-The beads roll in your tongue and slide through the roof of your mouth, firm, each bead distinct from the next, with little to no mushiness.
-It is smooth but has no overwhelming oiliness to it and it has a wonderful pop once you bite into the eggs, releasing a burst of flavor.
+The beads roll on your tongue and slide through the roof of your mouth, each bead distinct with little to no mushiness.
+It is smooth but not overwhelmingly oily, and it has a satisfying pop once you bite into the eggs, releasing a burst of flavor.

-The best caviars, like Osetra and Sevruga caviar, are often described as buttery with nutty flavors.
-However, the flavor profile will vary greatly from tin to tin.
-Factors that can influence flavor are the species of the sturgeon, where it comes from, the quality of the water where it swims, the food it eats, and even its age – older, more mature sturgeon produces the best caviar.
+The best caviars, like Osetra and Sevruga, are often described as buttery with nutty flavors.
+However, the flavor profile can vary greatly from tin to tin.
+Factors influencing flavor include the species of the sturgeon, where it comes from, the quality of the water where it swims, its diet, and even its age—often older, more mature sturgeon produce the best.

 Osetra black caviar served with pasta, photo by Gourmet Food Store